 - Dancer must be training at an intermediate level or above in the areas of Ballet, Contemporary/Modern, and Jazz.

-- Upon acceptance, dancers will have one week to accept or decline and return their contract.
+- Upon acceptance, dancers will have until Saturday, June 24, 2023 to accept or decline and return their contract.

 - In the case of deferment, dancers will receive feedback, may be offered the possibility of understudy roles, and will be invited to work with Synergy Space Faculty to create a plan for developing their training and potential in order to reapply the following season.

-Choreography: The majority of choreography will be set during the weeks of August 15 – 27.
-Schedules will be determined and released following casting and choreographer decisions in early July.
+Choreography: The majority of choreography will be set during the week of August 14 – 18.
+Additional days and times as needed may be scheduled during the week of August 21 – 25.
+Schedules will be determined and released following casting and choreographer decisions in late-June/early-July.
 Solo/Duet/Trio choreography may also be set during this time.
-All initial* choreography for the season will need to be completed no later than October 1, 2022. *Soloists attending more than one regional event of a single competition may need additional solos choreographed during the season.
+All initial* choreography for the season will need to be completed no later than October 1, 2023 or SOONER, if possible. *Soloists attending more than one regional event of a single competition may need additional solos choreographed during the season.
 In this case, all choreography must be completed a minimum of 8 weeks prior to competition.

 Regular Season (September – June) Rehearsals: During the regular dance season, SynergyComp rehearsals are held on Wednesday evenings for 2 hours (time TBA) and Saturday evenings from 4-6pm.
 Dancers may be scheduled for one or both of these rehearsals based on the dances in which they are cast and will need to make themselves available during these times.

-Solo/Duet/Trio Rehearsals: While some solos, duets, or trios may be rehearsed during the weekly Wednesday and Saturday rehearsals if and when time allows, the minimum requirements are as follows: dancers must rehearse their solo or duo/trio with their choreographer or another Synergy Space teacher a minimum of two (2) hours per month.
+Solo/Duet/Trio Rehearsals: While some solos, duets, or trios may be rehearsed during the weekly Wednesday and Saturday rehearsals if and when time allows, the minimum requirements are as follows: dancers must rehearse their solo or duo/trio with their choreographer or another Synergy Space teacher a minimum of one (1) hour per month.